Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-RMIT is approved by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Graduate Diploma in Translating and Interpreting in the following languages:
+RMIT is certified by the National Accreditation Authority for Translators and Interpreters (NAATI) to offer the Graduate Diploma in Translating and Interpreting in the following languages:

 - Auslan (interpreting only)